-- Pick a controversial person (real or fictional) or a group (e.g. an organization) of public note from the world of politics, culture or economics and provide a well-reasoned presentation and justification for whether this figure does (or does not) effectively and critically address the issue of gender (in)equality in their work. - Refer to the major feminist ideologies covered by the course materials (e.g. liberal, Marxist, socialist, radical, postmodern, postcolonial feminisms etc.). - Conduct research and offer a discussion of the possible significance of your subject of study for feminist politics and feminist political thinking.
+- Pick a controversial person (real or fictional) or a group (e.g. an organization) of public note from the world of politics, culture or economics; conduct research on the topic; and provide a well-reasoned presentation of the topic and its significance for addressing important issues related to gender, gender injustices, and gender inequalities. - In your presentation, refer to the major feminist ideologies covered by the course materials (e.g. liberal, Marxist, socialist, radical, postmodern, postcolonial feminisms etc.). - Conduct research and communicate your ideas in proper essay format.